Climbing in San Vito, Sicily in winter

 You can’t miss this impressive piece of rock which juts out from the landscape.
 Sun laid and windy on one side, shady and wind protected on the other.
 The crag is pretty impressive with its red coloured structure on a clear blue day.
 The last few newer routes to the right are great lines but it meant climbing on very sharp rock between cactus plants and bee hives.
 Perfect warm up before hiding yourself from the wind and sun on the other side.
 In the shade, tufa -filled overhangs at the start leads to a steep finish at the top.
 Lads with long arms might want to try “The English Wonderbra” 7c+, with athletic moves in the beginning and a boulder at the end of the roof.

-Much to our dismay, we sighted a baby goat, stuck right at the top of the wall.
-Hearing it’s cries for help for the following days left us ladies unsure if we should set out a rescue team to save this poor creature.
-But the rescue team was “out of reach” and “busy”.
+We saw a baby goat, stuck right at the top of the wall.
+Hearing it’s cries for help for the following days left the girls unsure if we should set out a rescue team to save this poor creature.
+But the mascueline rescue team was “out of reach” and “busy”.
 We couldn’t stop thinking about it as we passed the rock again the next day and had to stop and check.
 It was still there, still crying for its life and trying every single way to get out of its situation.
-On the third day i returned alone, it was quiet.
+On the third day I returned alone, it was quiet.
 Nothing was heard or seen or found, and silence ruled the land as if nothing happened.
 We hoped well for the little one.
-Either it found its way back to its mother or it was shot down by the locals and grilled.
+Either it found its way back to its mother or it was shot down by the locals.
 We hoped of course for the first.